mwhorse46/php-skeleton/README.md

 1. Create a new project based on this GitHub template.
 1. Clone the project.
-1. Update the composer.json data.
+1. Update the composer.json data:
     * name
+    * type (if needed)
     * description
-    * type (if needed)
     * keywords
     * autoload (the project namespace)
     * autoload-dev (the project namespace)